hulkiciray/llm_from_scratch/ch6/README.md

 - Calculating the classification **loss** and accuracy
 - **Fine-tuning the model** on supervised data
 - **Using the LLM** as a spam classifier

+### Summary
+- There are different strategies for fine-tuning LLMs, including classification fine-tuning and instruction fine-tuning.
+- Classification fine-tuning involves replacing the output layer of an LLM via a small classification layer.
+- In the case of classifying text messages as "spam" or "not spam", the new classification layer consists of only 2 output nodes.
+Previously we used the number of output nodes equal to the number of unique tokens in the vocabulary.
+- Instead of predicting the next token in the text as in pretraining, classification fine-tuning trains the model to output a correct class label -for example "spam" or "not spam".
+- The model input for fine-tuning is text converted into token IDs similar to pretraining.
+- Before fine-tuning an LLM, we load the pretrained model as a base model.
+- Evaluating a classification model involves calculating the classification accuracy (the fraction or percentage of correct predictions).
+- Fine-tuning a classification model uses the same cross-entropy loss function as when pretraining the LLM.